 The photo is my sister Corinne, putting the baby Jesus in the manger on Christmas eve.

-I wrote this last year, Christmas 2016.
-And I do like cats.
+For the record, I do like cats.
 And children.